Deform Paths

 In this way, the degree of influence is eliminated and the deformation becomes large.

-Multiple ArtMeshes can be moved together in a single deform path.
+Multiple ArtMeshes can be moved together with a single deform path.

 Select all the ArtMeshes you want to move together and set the deform paths.